privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

 ### Decompression

-The message framing is as in {{request-framing}}, but the entire response payload is compressed.
-The Server shall zero pad the response (TODO).
+The message framing is exactly as in {{request-framing}}, but the entire response payload is compressed.
+Starting with Byte 0, read bits 4-0 and use the chart in {{request-compression}} to decode which decompression algorithm MUST be applied to the response payload.

 ### Response Payload Data